Monday, October 15

 The State of Colorado holds regularly scheduled state elections every two years; a state Primary Election in June and a General election in November.
 The nominated candidates from each party’s primary ballot will be placed on the November General Election ballot.
 The winner of the November General Election will hold office.

-Who is eligible to vote in a Primary Election?
+Who is eligible to vote in the General Election?

-You can vote in the Primary Election if you are 18 years old, a US citizen, and a Colorado resident.
+You can vote in the General Election if you are 18 years old, a US citizen, and a Colorado resident.